Past Research Projects

 Does Level of Teaching and Teaching Experience Indicate a Teacher’s Teaching Perspective?
 A Descriptive Analysis Using the Teaching Perspective Inventory

 The Teaching Perspectives Inventory (TPI) assesses teacher’s beliefs, intentions, and actions as they relate to the five teaching perspectives of transmission, apprenticeship, nurturing, developmental, and social reform.
-In this study we explored whether there was a relationship between teachers’ dominant teaching perspectives and both level of teaching (elementary to graduate) and teaching experience (novice to very experienced) in a sample of 54,176 respondents from Canada and the United States.
+In this study, we explored whether there was a relationship between teachers’ dominant teaching perspectives and both levels of teaching (elementary to graduate) and teaching experience (novice to very experienced) in a sample of 54,176 respondents from Canada and the United States.
 A chi-square test of independence revealed a statistically significant and medium-sized relationship between teaching perspective and level of teaching, with a nurturing perspective being more common among elementary and secondary teachers and an apprenticeship perspective being more common among undergraduate and graduate teachers.
-A second chi-square test of independent revealed a statistically significant but small relationship between teaching perspective and teaching experience.
+A second chi-square test of independence revealed a statistically significant but small relationship between teaching perspective and teaching experience.
 All experience levels had the same rank ordering of perspectives: nurturing, apprenticeship, developmental, transmission, then social reform.
 Understanding patterns and diversity in teaching perspectives can help institutions foster faculty development to provide a more personalized approach to supporting their educators, allowing for the benefits to be felt by the students.

 Dumoulin, A. R., Justus, B. J., Rusticus, S. A., & Pratt, D. D. (2021, June).
 Teaching perspectives are related to level of education and teaching experience [Poster].
 82nd Canadian Psychological Association Annual National Convention, Virtual.